Malta in the Eurovision Song Contest 2022: Background

-The Maltese national broadcaster, Public Broadcasting Services (PBS), broadcast the event within Malta and organised the selection process for the nation's entry.
-PBS confirmed their intentions to participate at the 2022 contest on 21 June 2021.
-Malta used the talent show format X Factor Malta for their 2019 and 2020 participations which resulted in the selection of a winning performer that would subsequently be given an internally selected song to perform at Eurovision.
-However PBS announced that they would select their 2022 entry through a national final procedure, a method that was last used in 2018.
+As part of its duties as participating broadcaster, PBS organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2022 contest on 21 June 2021.
+PBS used the talent show format X Factor Malta for its 2019 and 2020 participations which resulted in the selection of a winning performer that would subsequently be given an internally selected song to perform at Eurovision.
+However PBS announced that it would select its 2022 entry through a national final procedure, a method that was last used in 2018.

 Before Eurovision

 Malta Eurovision Song Contest 2022

-Malta Eurovision Song Contest 2022 was the national final format developed by PBS to select the Maltese entry for the Eurovision Song Contest 2022.
+Malta Eurovision Song Contest 2022 was the national final format developed by PBS to select its entry for the Eurovision Song Contest 2022.
 The competition consisted of a semi-final, a special show and a final held between 17 and 19 February 2022 at the Malta Fairs & Conventions Centre in Ta' Qali.
 All shows were broadcast on Television Malta (TVM) as well as on the broadcaster's website tvmnews.mt.